Skip to content

 Backgammon notation

-Last updated on May 21, 2024
+Last updated on September 24, 2025

 Standard notation

-If you want to become a serious player and truly enjoy your luxury backgammon set you will need to study the theory of the game.
+If you want to become a serious player and truly enjoy your luxury backgammon set, you will need to study the theory of the game.
 Reading books and articles will help advance your game, as will using backgammon software to analyse moves.
 However, it is essential that you can read the standard notation if you are going to benefit from the effort.

 Numbering